-- Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Coordinated work with communications utilities on review of relocation design. - Worked with Verizon on relocation of aerial fiber.
-Verizon anticipates completion of its overhead infrastructure in February. - Worked on relocation design review for PG&E and coordinated with PG&E on permitting and work planning. - Planned relocation work for Silicon Valley Power (SVP) and Palo Alto Power facilities. - Coordinated relocation by communication cable owners such as AT&T and Comcast. - Continued PG&E relocations in Segments 2 and 4. - Performed verifications for relocated PG&E facilities. - Conducted weekly utility coordination meeting to discuss overall status and areas of potential concern from the utilities.
+- Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - · Coordinated work with communications utilities on review of relocation design. - Worked on relocation design review for PG&E and coordinated with PG&E on permitting and work planning. - Continued to plan relocation work for Silicon Valley Power (SVP) and Palo Alto Power facilities. - Coordinated relocation by communication cable owners such as AT&T and Comcast. - Continued PG&E relocations in Segments 2 and 4. - Performed verifications for relocated PG&E facilities. - Conducted weekly utility coordination meeting to discuss overall status and areas of potential concern from the utilities.

-- Coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Review relocation design from PG&E, SVP, Palo Alto Power, and communications companies and coordinate relocation field work. - Continue PG&E and communication relocations in Segments 2 and 4. - Conduct monthly and weekly utility meeting with utility owners.
+- Coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue to review relocation design from PG&E, SVP, Palo Alto Power, and communications companies and coordinate relocation field work. - Continue PG&E and communication relocations in all Segments. - Continue SVP and Palo Alto Power relocations in Segment 3. - Conduct monthly and weekly utility meeting with utility owners.